Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 ```

 When DRM is enabled DRM-protected VODs can be included in playlists.
 To decrypt
-the protected content and encrypt the newly created live stream , CPIX files are
+the protected content and encrypt the newly created live stream, CPIX files are
 created and stored in Azure Storage.
 Access to the files is granted to the USP
 using shared access signatures (SAS) with time-based limitations.